 authentication status and shares the state of your password.
 As you can see your user page only being logged into the system, you will always see Enabled for the first status and Active for the other.
 When an administrator views your page, they will able to see values of your statuses.

 In the upper-right part of the page there is the following set of action buttons:

 Configuration—Click this button to configure how the interface will look for you, your email settings, and integrations.
 See the Configure Your Interface, Email Settings and Integrations action description.

 Edit—Click this button to edit your profile.
 See the Edit Your Profile action description.

-More Actions list:
+More Actions dropdown:

 Send Email—Click this action button to import fields into the entity.
 See the Send an Email action description.